-Input consists of a single line with a single string s.
+Each input will consist of a single test case.
+Note that your program may be run multiple times on different inputs.
+Each input consists of a single line with a single string s.
 The string will consist of only lower case letters, and will be at least 1, and at most 200, characters long.